Introduction: Build Your Own Board Game

 Android: Dice by Teazel Ltd forfeits allows you to pay games without physical pieces.

 * Note please do not throw your phone like a pair of dice.
 This will likely break your phone and make you look like an idiot*

 Playing cards, the easier piece of any game to get destroyed or lost over time.

 Again, not all games need playing or game cards.
 Still having a full tool set makes you a better Board Game developer

 1) Hand made cards

 Using paper, cardboard or any other household material you can produce your own playing cards.
 Simplicity at it's finest.
 I opted to make hand cut and designed cards for my game.

 2) Printed Out Cards

 Another option is to print out your cards.
-Using Microsoft word you can design your cards to be printed out on a ink printer.
-A design software allows to create more eloquent cards.
-Either of these options allow you to design cards and print them out at any time.
+Using Microsoft word you can design your cards to be printed out on a basic.
+A design software, like photoshop or illustrator, will allow you to design more eloquent cards.
+The best part is that if you lose a card you can just print out a new one.